gvwilson/sensibleadventures/nardica/nardica.md

 speaking directly to the pin-sized camera and microphone set into the railing beside him.
 "I'm always happy to talk."

-A few moments later he knocked on the doorframe.
+A few moments later he knocked on the pilot house door.
 "Permission to come aboard?" he asked, waiting for Iffy to gesture at the stool beside her before seating himself.
 He looked around the pilot house appreciatively.